sylabs/singularity-userdocs/running_services.rst

    Bootstrap: docker
    From: nginx
-   Includecmd: no

    %startscript
       nginx

-This downloads the official NGINX Docker container, converts it to a {Singularity} image, and tells it to run NGINX when you start the instance.
-Since we’re running a web server, we’re going to run the following commands as root.
+This downloads the official NGINX Docker container, converts it to a {Singularity} image, and tells it to run the ``nginx`` command when you start the instance.
+Because we are running a web server, which defaults to listening on privileged port 80, we’re going to run the following instance commands as root, using ``sudo``.

 .. code::